scaleoutsean/eseries-perf-analyzer/README.md

 It is suggested to get EPA working in Docker Compose, unless you're good at Kubernetes.
 There's also a [Kubernetes](kubernetes)-specific folder.

 - Older existing EPA (v3.0.0, v3.1.0), images, volumes and services may cause container name, volume and port conflicts.
 Either use a new VM or find the existing (old) deployment and run `make stop; docker-compose down; make rm` to stop and remove old EPA pre-v3.2.0 containers before building new ones.
 Data (InfluxDB and Grafana) can be left in place.
-- Clone this repository to a new location
+- For latest (which may be broken or buggy) clone this repository to a new location; for more tested, download from Releases
 - Descend to the `epa` directory, run `make run` to download, build and start InfluxDB v1 and Grafana v8.
 You may move the pre-existing InfluxDB folder to the EPA directory if you want to keep the data.
 Both services will listen on all public VM interfaces, so configure your firewall accordingly.
 - Go to the `collector` directory, edit two files (`config.json` and `docker-compose.yml`) and run `docker-compose build` to create collector and dbmanager containers and then `docker-compose up` to start them.